All Episodes

 And they're coming to me to examine their abduction experiences, knowing full well that if anybody finds out about this, it would destroy their careers.

-All a psychiatrist has to say is, I've been abducted by little grey men from another planet.
+All a psychiatrist has to say is I've been abducted by little gray men from another planet.

 That's all they've got to say if they don't ever want to work in the mental health field again.

-So therefore there's no reason whatsoever to come to me at all and take the chance that I myself am some sort of goofball who's going to use their real names and write to the New York Times or something like that.
+And so therefore, there's no reason whatsoever to come to me at all and take the chance that I myself am some sort of goofball who's going to use their real names and set it right to the New York Times or something like that.

 And there's no reason to do that if they're faking it.